elixir-luxembourg/project-setup-practical/README.md

 2.  **Data** directory is where your ChiP-seq data from previous practicals should be placed.

+3. Download the [ChiP-seq data](https://raw.githubusercontent.com/elixir-luxembourg/project-setup-practical/master/data/TC1-ST2-D0.12_peaks.narrowPeak) into the data directory.

-3.  **R** directory is where you should create a new R Script and copy the code from the **analysis-code.R** from the given repository.
+4.  **R** directory is where you should create a new R Script and copy the code from the [analysis-code.R](https://raw.githubusercontent.com/elixir-luxembourg/project-setup-practical/master/R/analysis-code.R) from the given repository.

 ## Step 4: Git